What is car finance? Your questions answered

 The car finance provider will charge you interest on the money they lend you, the same as other types of loans like home mortgages.

-Some car finance providers, such as Power Alliance Finance, offer a customised interest rate.
+Some car finance providers, such as Power Alliance Finance, offer a tailored interest rate.
 Ours is calculated using a sophisticated algorithm.
 We enter some of your personal details into the program, along with your credit score and other relevant factors determined by us, such as loan type and property ownership.

 Once we’ve got you a rate, we provide you that same rate for the duration of your loan so you always know what your loan repayments are weekly or monthly.